SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 ## 6. Sources of Datasets and Pretrained Models

-Whether training from scratch, training the pretrained, or fine-tuning ML models, we need data.
+Whether training or fine-tuning models, we need data.
 Thankfully, there is an abundance of data available to us from several sources.

 ### 6.1.
 Hugging Face

 Hugging Face develops tools for building applications that use AI and ML.
-The company provides the Hugging Face Transformers library referenced in section 5.7.3.5 within this guide.
-Hugging Face also provides a platform that allows people to share datasets and models for ML.
+The company provides the Hugging Face Transformers library referenced in above.
+Hugging Face also provides a platform that allows people to share datasets and models.
 Hugging Face can be accessed at its site: https://huggingface.co/.

 Hugging Face’s publicly available datasets can be found here: https://huggingface.co/datasets.

 ### 6.2.
 Kaggle

-Kaggle is a Google company that provides an online community data science, AI, and ML practitioners.
-Kaggle provides an online space for community members to share code, datasets, and models.
+Kaggle is a Google company that provides an online community for data science, AI, and ML practitioners.
+Kaggle provides a space for community members to share code, datasets, and models.
 Courses are also provided to help people learn.
 Kaggle can be accessed at its site: https://www.kaggle.com/.

 - Kaggle’s publicly available code can be found here: https://www.kaggle.com/code.